Delan90/whack-a-mole/README.md

 ###Implementation of Tiny OS

-TinyOS applications are written in nesC, a dialect of the C language optimized for the memory limits of sensor networks.
+TinyOS applications are written in *nesC*, a dialect of the C language optimized for the memory limits of sensor networks.
 Its supplementary tools are mainly in the form of Java and shell script front-ends.
 Associated libraries and tools, such as the nesC compiler and Atmel AVR binutils toolchains, are mostly written in C.

 TinyOS programs are built out of software components, some of which present hardware abstractions.
 Components are connected to each other using interfaces.
 TinyOS provides interfaces and components for common abstractions such as packet communication, routing, sensing, actuation and storage.